 This section is optional, but adding any awards or recognition you have received helps you stand out further!

-Including this section is also optional, but mentioning your interests and free-time activities could give employers insights to your personality or provide talking points for your interview!
+Including this section is also optional, but mentioning your interests and free-time activities could give employers insight into your personality or provide talking points for your interview!

 Need some inspiration?
 Check out this sample online teacher resume with digital badges!